-TACC has taken an important step towards joining up the fragmented network of cycle routes in and around Taunton – Turning the Network Blue!
+TACC has taken an important step towards joining up the fragmented network of cycle routes in and around Taunton – Turning the Cycle Network Blue!

-In 2017 the Department of Transport published guidance for local authorities to produce local plans for improved cycling and walking infrastructure.
+In 2017 the Department for Transport published guidance for local authorities to produce local plans for improved cycling and walking infrastructure.
 To complete this work in Taunton the most important routes needed to be audited and reported on in detail.

 TACC volunteers spent lots of their time in the summer months completing 40 of these audits, identifying some excellent routes and infrastructure along with significant gaps where work is urgently needed to make cycling direct, safe and comfortable for everyone.